 - 6 cups flour

 - 1 Tablespoon salt

-- In your standing mixer with the whisk attachment, whisk together flour, baking soda and salt.
+- In your standing mixer with the whisk attachment, whisk together flour, baking powder and salt.

 - Add in shortening, in small increments and continue whisking until completely incorporated.
 A minute or two is all you need.